Book of Numbers (film): Plot

-The film begins with narration by Dave Greene (Philip Michael Thomas) about how he and Blueboy Harris (Raymond St. Jacques) had saved up enough money to quit their jobs as waiters and move to Arkansas with the intention of starting a numbers racket.
+The film begins with narration by Dave Greene about how he and Blueboy Harris had saved up enough money to quit their jobs as waiters and move to Arkansas with the intention of starting a numbers racket.
 He foreshadows that he wished he had never gone to El Dorado, as he is seen walking in a jazz funeral.
 The remainder of the film is a flashback to the illegal business with his partner and mentor, Blueboy, their struggles with the mafia, the KKK and a corrupt police force.
 Together with various employees, they start an illegal lottery in the back of a hair salon which quickly becomes profitable.
-A nearby white mafia boss, Luis Antoine (Gilbert Greene) sends one of his black lieutenants, Joe Gaines (Jerry Leon) to intimidate Dave and Blueboy into handing over their profits, but they refuse, resulting in a shoot-out where several characters are killed.
+A nearby white mafia boss, Luis Antoine sends one of his black lieutenants, Joe Gaines to intimidate Dave and Blueboy into handing over their profits, but they refuse, resulting in a shoot-out where several characters are killed.
 The rival mafia gang later attacks the salon and steals all of the numbers books (vital receipts to keep the business operational), so Dave and his friends concoct a plan to steal more.
 They dress up as members of the Ku Klux Klan, sneak over to the rival gang's hideout, and set up a burning cross to frighten Gaine's crew out of the house.
 But a posse of the real KKK arrive and attempt to join in the "good action" without realizing that underneath the white hoods were Dave's cohorts.
 Once revealed, a car chase ensues, and Dave's crew escape.
 Unexpectedly, a corrupt white police force raids the salon, steals all the cash and arrests Blueboy.
 He beats the conviction when he enters the courtroom and acts like a black stereotype Tom (scraping and begging and wringing his hat) until the white judge lets him off with a warning.
 This enrages Dave who is ashamed that Blueboy would degrade himself for the white judge, rather than hire a lawyer and defend himself with dignity and confidence becoming of a powerful businessman.
 Blueboy explains that his actions were tactical, and he used the court's white prejudice to manipulate the system and protect their business.
 The partners fight and Blueboy leaves, but when the mafia returns to attack Dave, Blueboy appears with a shotgun to save his friend.
 In the final battle, Blueboy is shot and dies in Dave's arms.
 As the film (and flashback) ends, Dave is walking in Blueboy's funeral procession, when he realizes what his mentor was trying to teach him.
 He narrates, "To Blueboy, the important thing was to pass it on.
 Like them footraces where one runner passes the stick on to another runner, and he keeps on running and running until it's time for him to pass it on.
 Blueboy passed it on to me, and I guess it's my turn now.
 Blueboy took it just as far as he could go.
 And if us niggers keep passing it on, maybe someday, just maybe someday, we'll pull up alongside them crackers, and maybe, maybe even pull ahead.
 The Lord knows I'd love to see that day."
 Dave plans to use the same courtroom tactic to evade a conviction, and to continue the numbers business.